What is HTTPS?

-HTTPS is a widely used web browser protocol that allows you to look at LinkedIn securely.
+HTTPS is a widely used web browser protocol that allows you to interact with LinkedIn and our mobile applications securely.
+A good indicator of a protected connection on a website is a https:// connection or a padlock icon shown in your browser's address bar.
 The encrypted channel keeps data exchange confidential and allows you to securely identify the website.
 Most sites use HTTPS when taking payments or login credentials.
-LinkedIn automatically uses a secure connection when you sign in, use Recruiter, advertising tools, enter a payment flow, or change your settings.
-You now have the option to browse all of www.linkedin.com over HTTPS.
+In most cases, LinkedIn automatically uses a secure connection for all pages on the site.

 - Go to your Settings.
 (You may be asked to sign in before accessing the Settings page.)